Tarek0/zerotune/zerotune/models/README.md

 # Load the model
 predictor = ZeroTunePredictor(model_name="decision_tree")

-# Predict hyperparameters for your dataset
+# Predict hyperparameters for your dataset (classification or regression)
 hyperparams = predictor.predict(X, y)

 # Use the hyperparameters
-from sklearn.tree import DecisionTreeClassifier model = DecisionTreeClassifier(**hyperparams)
+from sklearn.tree import DecisionTreeClassifier  # or DecisionTreeRegressor for regression model = DecisionTreeClassifier(**hyperparams)  # or DecisionTreeRegressor for regression model.fit(X, y)
-model.fit(X, y)
 ```

-### Random Forest Classifier (`random_forest_classifier.joblib`)
+### Random Forest

+* Binary classification: `random_forest_binary_classifier.joblib`
+* Multi-class classification: `random_forest_multiclass_classifier.joblib`
+* Regression: `random_forest_regressor.joblib`

-This model predicts optimal hyperparameters for scikit-learn's `RandomForestClassifier`.
+This model predicts optimal hyperparameters for scikit-learn's Random Forest models.
 It predicts the following hyperparameters:

 - `n_estimators`: Number of trees in the forest
 - `max_depth`: Maximum depth of the trees